 Turn everything on and off to see if it works.
 This includes the lights, turn signals, wipers, heater, defroster, air conditioner, power windows (front and rear), power seats, radio, power door locks, etc. Anything that doesn't work should help you negotiate a lower price.

-Watch out for flood damaged vehicles.
+Watch out for flood damaged vehicles!
 Water can cause long term, chronic and expensive problems with wiring and electronic modules.
 Look for water or mud stains on carpeting, on door upholstery, in the trunk and under the hood.
+If a floor-damaged vehicle has an insurance claim, it should show up on car history report.
+But if the previous owner never filed an insurance claim, there will be no history of flood or accident damage.

 The NHTSA maintains a database of recalls and defects.
 Go to the NHTSA website and search for any recalls or defect bulletins on the year, make and model of vehicle you are considering buying.
 You can also search for recalls and bulletins on our Technical Service Bulletin Help Page.